vidisha999/End-to-end-ML-workflow-for-truck-schedule-classification/README.md

 |Random Forest Classifier| 0.9909 | 0.9823 | 0.6338| 0.4981| 0.5248| 0.4981|
 | XGBoost Classifier| 0.7502| 0.6269| 0.6677| 0.5581| 0.6056| 0.5581|

+Based on the results, XGBoost demonstrates balanced performance across training, validation, and test sets, making it the strongest candidate before hyperparameter tuning.
+While Random Forest shows signs of overfitting, it can be further optimized through hyperparameter tuning.
+This may improve its generalization and potentially outperform XGBoost, helping identify the optimal model configuration.

+### Hyperparameter Tuning

+The Random Forest model is optimized using Weights & Biases (W&B) Sweeps, which automate hyperparameter tuning.
+A sweep configuration is defined to explore combinations of **n_estimators**, **max_depth**, and **min_samples_split** using grid search.
+The sweep is initialized and run via a W&B agent, which iteratively rebuilds the model different parameter sets.
+Each run logs training, validation, and test F1 scores, visualizes model performance, and saves the best-performing model both locally (using joblib) and as a W&B artifact for reproducibility and tracking.

+By filtering W&B runs based on the highest F1 scores and reviewing model artifacts, XGBoost remains the most effective model, demonstrating superior generalization and consistency.Despite hyperparameter tuning of the Random Forest model using W&B Sweeps, the XGBoost Classifier still outperforms it across training, validation, and test sets.